aaronmartinez6/SubredditCodable/README.md

 Let's fetch the post's thumbnail each time a post is about to be displayed.
 That way, if for example, there are hundreds or thousands of items in the tableview we won't need to do a network call unless the post is actually going to be displayed.

 1. In the `SearchPostsTableViewController` go to the `cellForRowAt` dataSource method.
-2. After getting the post out of the array, call the `fetchThumbnail(...` function passing in the `post.thumbnailEndpoint`.
+2. After getting the post out of the array, call the `fetchThumbnail()` function, passing in the `post.thumbnailEndpoint`.
 3. In the completion handler you'll either have an image or nil passed in as an argument.
+Set the cell's post property to the post we want to display.
+This will update the cell to show the post's properties (except for the thumbnail).
+4. Next, we'll set the cell's image property to the returned image optional.
+5. Run your project and see how it looks.
+Scroll quickly and see if the cell's load smoothly.

+> If your internet connection is fast you might not see the problem.
+Also, our thumbnail images are a small amount of data so that will hide this issue as well.
+If you have `Network Link Conditioner` installed, you can slow your internet speed and see how the tableview works.

+***Remember that `fetchThumbnail()` performed an asyncronous network call on a background thread.
+Make sure to update the UI on the `Main` thread.***

 ### Black Diamonds